Cq8jx/VJU-Project/University Regulations/VNU/DHQGHN-QD-5115 [Superseded by DHQGHN-QD-3626-2022] Regulation on Undergraduate Training.md

         training is carried out in conjunction between faculties in the same training unit and between training units in Hanoi National University.
-    f)  The international joint training program with degrees granted by Hanoi National University is designed according to the regulations of Hanoi National University and refers to the training program of foreign partners to adjust and supplement to meet the requirements and practical conditions of Vietnam.
+    g)  The international joint training program with degrees granted by Hanoi National University is designed according to the regulations of Hanoi National University and refers to the training program of foreign partners to adjust and supplement to meet the requirements and practical conditions of Vietnam.
-    g)  The international joint training program jointly awarded by Hanoi National University and foreign partners is designed based on the regulations on training program design of Hanoi National University and the content of the cooperation agreement signed between the two parties.
+    h)  The international joint training program jointly awarded by Hanoi National University and foreign partners is designed based on the regulations on training program design of Hanoi National University and the content of the cooperation agreement signed between the two parties.
-    h)  This regulation does not regulate the design of international joint training programs with degrees awarded by foreign partners.
+    i)  This regulation does not regulate the design of international joint training programs with degrees awarded by foreign partners.